stkurpe/AmyloGramPy/README.md

 .venv/bin/amylogram-py --help
 ```

-The package requires Python `>=3.10`.
-If your system `python3` is older, pass
-an explicit interpreter and venv path:
+If your system `python3` is older, pass an explicit interpreter and venv path:

 ```bash
 make install-dev PYTHON=/path/to/python3.12 VENV=.venv312